composition4/Scherbe/README.md

 # Scherbe #

-**Experimental installation project about a post-devastation simulation of an unregulated neutrino power plant.**
+**Experimental installation project about a scientific post-devastation research area.**

 **scherbe:** n. *fragment, (broken) piece - usually a shard of pottery or glass*